KeyboardKit/website/collections/_features/Gestures.md

 ---
 title: Gestures

-hero-title: Features
-hero-description: Gestures
+description: Easily handle a rich set of gestures
 hero-emoji: 👆
 ---

-The native iOS keyboard use more gestures than you may think.
-Keys can be pressed, released, long pressed, etc., space can be dragged to move the cursor, shift can be double tapped, etc.
+The native iOS keyboard has more gestures than you may think.
+Keys can be pressed, released, and long pressed, space can be dragged to move the cursor, shift can be double tapped, etc.

-These kind of gestures can be complicated to set up, but KeyboardKit provides ways to support and handle complex gestures with very little code.

-KeyboardKit also has a ``DragGestureHandler`` protocol to handle various drag gestures.
-For instance, a ``SpaceDragGestureHandler`` can handle spacebar drag gestures by moving the input cursor.
+KeyboardKit lets you handle complex gestures with very little code and has a drag gesture handler protocol that can handle various drag gestures, like using space to move the input cursor.